No booking fees on the app

 Other things you might be interested

-1. Are there discounts for students or seniors on UK train tickets?
+Are there discounts for students or seniors on UK train tickets?

-Yes, in the UK, students and seniors can benefit from various discount options.
-The 16-25 Railcard offers students up to 1/3 off most train tickets.
-Similarly, those aged 60 and above can use the Senior Railcard to enjoy similar savings.
-Both Railcards can be purchased online or at train stations and are valid for one year, providing great value for frequent travellers
+Yes, in the UK, students and seniors have access to various discount options.
+The 16-25 Railcard allows students to save up to 1/3 on most train tickets.
+Similarly, those aged 60 and above can use the Senior Railcard to enjoy comparable savings.
+Both types of Railcards are available for purchase online or at train stations and are valid for one year, making them a valuable option for frequent travellers.

-2. Can UK train tickets be refunded or changed?
+Can UK train tickets be refunded or changed?

 In the UK, the refund and exchange policies for train tickets vary depending on the type of ticket purchased.
 Advance Tickets are usually non-refundable but can sometimes be exchanged for a fee.
 Anytime Train Tickets and Off-Peak train tickets offer more generous refund and exchange options.
 Always check the terms and conditions of your ticket or visit UK train ticket types for specific details.